'I'll never forget his gesture' - Neymar opens up on meeting Maradona as a teenager | Goal.com

 'I'll never forget his gesture' - Neymar opens up on meeting Maradona as a teenager

-Neymar has opened up on an unforgettable early meeting Diego Maradona as he paid tribute to the 1986 World Cup winner who passed away from a heart attack last week.
+Neymar has opened up on an unforgettable early meeting with Diego Maradona as he paid tribute to the 1986 World Cup winner, who passed away from a heart attack last week.

 The Paris Saint-Germain attacker scored twice on Wednesday night as he guided his side to a 3-1 win over Manchester United in the Champions League.